 Modular Cleanroom Systems Are Flexible and Affordable

 Modular cleanroom systems are highly configurable because they are constructed of hard or soft panels with a hard ceiling.
 Soft panel cleanrooms have walls made from clear PVC and one small opening for entering and exiting the area.
-Hard panel systems consist of prefabricated panels that join to create a square or rectangular room.
-This style of clean room is fully enclosed and can be fitted with doors, windows, and transfer hatches, just like a permanent cleanroom.
+Hardwall cleanroom systems consist of prefabricated panels that join to create a square or rectangular room.
+This style of prefab clean room is fully enclosed and can be fitted with doors, windows, and transfer hatches, just like a permanent cleanroom.

 Some of the advantages modular cleanroom systems provide over permanent clean rooms include: